hcsong213/plantifica/README.md

     git clone https://github.com/hcsong213/plantifica.git
     cd plantifica

-If you have the repository tarball, run the following command in the same directory with the tarball:

-    tar -xvf <tarball file>
-    cd plantifica

 Now that you're in the repository, run the following commands to download the required packages and start the server:

     yarn